Guidelines and instructions

 Abstracts will be reviewed using strict guidelines.

-Presenters will be notified of their abstract status no later than Wednesday 15th May 2019.
+Presenters will be notified of their abstract’s status after May 20th 2019.

-Authors will have until Wednesday 22nd May 2019 to withdraw abstracts from the proceedings.
+Authors will have a week from the notification date to withdraw abstracts from the proceedings.
 After this date no withdrawals will be accepted.

 Please note that all abstract presenters are required to register to attend the meeting by the Early Bird deadline no later than 8th June 2019– if you have not registered by this date your abstract will be withdrawn.